inform-us/requirements_specifications/informus/rules/Airway Plan.md

 - the floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available
 1. If bed is empty; design = white filled bed with dark grey outline
 2. If bed is occupied; design = light blue filled bed with dark grey outline
-3. If airway type is entotracheal, tracheostomy or laryngectomy then apply capital letter icon to bed space; 'E', 'T' or 'L' respectively
+3. If airway type is entotracheal, tracheostomy or laryngectomy then apply capital letter icon to bed space; 'E', 'T' or 'L' respectively; 'E' most discrete icon, 'T' obvious icon, 'L' stand out +++ icon - colour, shape, size, I don't mind
 4. If DART = YES; design = DART icon to bedspace
 5. If Doctor Required = YES; design = red hashed outline ??
 6. If Senior Nurse Required = YES; design = medium blue filled bed ??